Brett208/OP2MissionOnTheRun/Readme.txt

 *** Source Code

-Scenario 2: On the Run was built using C++ in Visual Studio 2015 using the Visual Studio 2015 Build Tools.
+Scenario 2: On the Run is a C++ project designed around Visual Studio and the MSVC compiler.
 C++11 and the C++ Standard Library are both used.
 If you want to load the scenario into a different IDE, a C++11 compliant IDE is required.
-Your IDE will also need support for the windows API and the Outpost 2 SDK ver 2.1.
+Your IDE will also need support for the windows API and the Outpost 2 SDK.

-Post Build Events: 3 post build events are remarked out (rem) to prevent them from copying files on another person's computer without their knowledge.
-Remove the rem from the 3 lines to enable them.
+Post Build Event: If an environment variable named Outpost2Path is set, the mission dll will automatically be copied to this directory to assist in debugging.

 If you need help troubleshooting the compiled scenario or the source code, use the OutpostUniverse forums.